 Taller and taller still, from Boot height, we reach mid-calf and where the appropriately named Mid-Calf height sock comes up to.
-We only offer this height in two socks, a Lifestyle sock and a Tactical sock, and it can be worn with sneakers and dress shoes alike.
+We only offer this height in few socks, a Lifestyle sock, a Tactical sock, and two Work socks, and it can be worn with sneakers, dress shoes, and work boots alike.

 Reaching Our Peak

 We end our height journey at Knee High height, also referred to as Over-the-calf, or OTC.
 As the name implies, they reach just over the calf, and riiiiggghhtt under the knee cap.

 Because there is more leg coverage, these tall socks provide an extra layer of warmth and comfort under any bottoms, which makes them a great length in our Snow socks, whether your winter activity is ski or board, or even ice fishing.
 Also a popular choice for Hunt, when the season temperature dips.

 Knitted From the Bottom, Now We’re Here